projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 ACPI virtualization is designed in ACRN with these assumptions:

 -  HV has no knowledge of ACPI,
--  SOS owns all physical ACPI resources,
+-  Service VM owns all physical ACPI resources,
 -  UOS sees virtual ACPI resources emulated by device model.

 Some passthrough devices require physical ACPI table entry for initialization.
 The device model will create such device entry based on the physical one according to vendor ID and device ID.
-Virtualization is implemented in SOS device model and not in scope of the hypervisor.
+Virtualization is implemented in Service VM device model and not in scope of the hypervisor.
+For pre-launched VM, ACRN hypervisor doesn't support the ACPI virtualization, so devices relying on ACPI table are not supported.

 GSI Sharing Violation Check
 ***************************

 All the PCI devices that are sharing the same GSI should be assigned to the same VM to avoid physical GSI sharing between multiple VMs.
+In logical partition mode or hybrid mode, the PCI devices assigned to pre-launched VM is statically pre-defined.
+Developers should take care not to violate the rule.
-For devices that don't support MSI, ACRN DM shares the same GSI pin to a GSI sharing group.
+For post-launched VM, devices that don't support MSI, ACRN DM puts the devices sharing the same GSI pin to a GSI sharing group.
 The devices in the same group should be assigned together to the current VM, otherwise, none of them should be assigned to the current VM.
-A device that violates the rule will be rejected to be passthrough.
-The checking logic is implemented in Device Mode and not in scope of hypervisor.
+A device that violates the rule will be rejected to be passed-through.
+The checking logic is implemented in Device Model and not in scope of hypervisor.
+The platform GSI information is in devicemodel/hw/pci/platform_gsi_info.c for limited platform (currently, only APL MRB).
+For other platforms, the platform specific GSI information should be added to activate the checking of GSI sharing violation.

 Data structures and interfaces
 ******************************

-The following APIs are provided to initialize interrupt remapping for
+The following APIs are common APIs provided to initialize interrupt remapping for
-SOS:
+VMs:

 .. doxygenfunction:: ptirq_intx_pin_remap
    :project: Project ACRN